 It can be incredibly frustrating when your company doesn't acknowledge the work you do and compensate you for the effort you put in.
-Many employees themselves don't recognize their value to the company and settle for a lower salary.
+Many employees don't recognize their value to the company and settle for a lower salary.
 One employee who worked as a general contractor shared his personal story about how he realized his own worth to his company.
-They are now facing a $3 million loss because of his exit.
+They have faced a $3 million loss because of his exit.
 The man who started at the bottom moved up to foreman before becoming a general contractor and eventually getting engaged to the boss' daughter; he shared his story on Reddit on how he realized his worth.
 "Owners didn’t want to give me what I deserved, now they are about to lose a $3M contract because I resigned," he titled the post.

 "I am a young Project Manager for an unlimited commercial general contractor.
 I was raised believing if you work hard and apply yourself you will be successful.
 For 2 years I learned everything that I could in the construction industry.
 Took my work home with me and studied on my own time to better myself.
 For that, I was promoted to foreman.
 I was brought in to take over a small project at a 12 building 120 unit condo complex," he wrote, adding that he was appreciated for his dedication and work ethic.
 "The Board of Directors for the HOA told me they loved my professionalism, work ethic, and ability to complete projects on time, and under budget.
 We won a big contract because of that small project," he continued.
 "I have since taken over the job of foreman, superintendent, & project manager," he wrote.

-He was now in charge of everything from billing, meetings with engineers and board members and scheduling to take off and ordering material.
+He was then in charge of everything from billing, meetings with engineers & board members and scheduling to take off and ordering material.
 He had secured another $3M job in the same complex and everything was looking up.
 His bosses lauded him, saying that they liked his management style.
 "This boosted my confidence and I went to the owners asking for the raise they promised me 1 year ago for my production," he wrote.
 "They told me 'the experience you’re gaining is far more valuable.'
 I said you’re right.
 I put my resume in public."
 He knew he was worth way more than what they were paying him.